mattwalo32/blackjack/DEVELOPMENT.md

 ### Connecting C Client to Web Socket
 This week I tried using many different libraries to connect to the web socket server from the c++ client, and none of them could be integrated well with the project.
-I tried using easywsclient, boostbeast, ofxlibwebsockets, boostbeast, and various other libraries, but I couldn't get them to compile when added to the project.
+I tried using easywsclient, boostbeast, ofxlibwebsockets, websocketpp, and various other libraries, but I couldn't get them to compile when added to the project.

 After spending about 15 hours trying to get these libraries to work, I decided that I would just send messages through the Windows OS between the client and server since they're running on the same machine.
 This could be achieved through using the ```WM_COPYDATA``` message provided by windows OS.
 I also ran into problems while implementing this and I decided to try using a websocket library for the C Client one more time.
 I tried using the [ofxLibwebsockets](https://github.com/robotconscience/ofxLibwebsockets) library again since it's an addon for openframework, so it should've been easy to integrate.
 I found that